Reservoir Computing with Magnetic Thin Films: Thin Film Reservoir Computer

+where $\mathbf{X}$ is the global material state, with components formed from each macro-cell's local $X_{xyz}$ 3d magnetisation vector. $\sigma$ represents the non-linear magnetic material function, a property of the specific material.
+The input scaling parameter $b$ applied to the input mapping is captured by the field intensity ($0<b\leq2$).
+This suppresses or raises the overall magnitude of the locally applied fields, promoting varying dynamical behaviours.
+The input mapping defined by \(\mathbf{W}_{in}\) consists of weighted connections to each macro-cell from the input vector $u$ with a bias of 1.
+In a physical device this mapping could be calculated in software prior to application to the device, or achieved physically using suitable analogue circuitry.
+The magnetic damping parameter ($0<\alpha\leq1$) controls the speed of information propagation and oscillation.
+Damping describes the non-linear spin relaxation across the film, controlling the rate at which magnetisation spins reach equilibrium.

+$\mathbf{X}_f$ is an external filter layer with a one-step memory implemented after the observation of material state $\mathbf{X}$ and before the readout weights $\mathbf{W}_{out}$ are applied; $a$ is the leakage parameter.
+As the leak filter is provided post state observation, it does not affect the internal dynamics of the system, unlike in Eq.~\ref{eq: esn state update}.
+However, it served the same purpose: an additional tuning parameter to match timescales~\cite{dale2016reservoir,dale2017reservoir}.

-The reservoir thin films are simulated micromagnetically where the atomistic detail is coarse grained into 5 nm cells (see Methods).
-Here we consider three simple ferromagnetic metals: Cobalt (Co), Nickel (Ni) and Iron (Fe).
+Here we focus on three ferromagnetic metals: cobalt (Co), nickel (Ni) and iron (Fe).
 The atomic magnetic properties of these materials are well understood from first principle calculations~\cite{pajda2001ab}, providing a detailed insight into microscopic and macroscopic magnetic behaviour.
-These metals are abundant in nature, inexpensive and highly stable.
+The properties of these metals are well studied, so they provide a useful point of reference that prevents the evolutionary search from exploring completely unrealistic parameter values.

-As a thin film, the reservoir is highly-structured.
-The influence each cell has on its nearest neighbours is determined by the physical properties of exchange, anisotropy, and dipole Hamiltonian (see Methods).
-The exchange interactions dominate over short lengthscales, meaning that cells have finite time- and spatial correlations over the total sample size.
-Fig.~\ref{fig: magnetic platform}c shows a typical simulated micromagnetic response to three input pulses at the films centre.
-When perturbed, spin waves propagate through the film inducing reflections, oscillations and interference patterns.
-At the edges, a similar characteristic response is seen per impulse but with some contributions from previous stimuli.
+As a thin film, the reservoir is highly structured.
+The influence each simulated macro-cell has on its nearest neighbours is determined by the physical properties of exchange, anisotropy, and dipole Hamiltonian (see section~\ref{sec:spin model}).
+The exchange interactions dominate over short lengthscales, meaning that macro-cells have short range time- and spatial correlations over the total sample size.
+Fig.~\ref{fig: magnetic platform}c shows a typical simulated micromagnetic response to three input pulses at the film's centre.
+When perturbed, spin waves propagate through the film, inducing reflections, oscillations and interference patterns.
+At the edges, a similar characteristic response is seen per impulse, but with some contributions from previous stimuli.

-To exploit the fast spin dynamics of the ferromagnetic materials, data inputs are applied at 10ps intervals (100 GHz).
-Selecting a suitable input timescale depends on the material's dynamics.
-An input faster or slower than the system's intrinsic timescale alters the temporal dynamics and thus can affect settling times, refractory periods and memory in the system.
-The inherent volatility and nonlinear dynamics of the spin precession provides a temporal mapping of the input into different reservoir states.